Questions and answers about the strike

 2. Who is affected by the strike?

-The strike affects selected jobs in the technology industry.
+The strike affects selected jobs in the technology industry, chemical basic industry and in plastics and chemical products industry.

 The strike covers all jobs in accordance with the collective agreement applicable at the workplace.